rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/sessiondiagnostic.md

 ```

 We see that using `SessionDiagnostic` is relatively straight forward.
 The `#[error = "..."]`
 attribute is used to supply the error code for the diagnostic.
-We are then annotate fields in the
+We then annotate fields in the
-struct with various information of how to convert an instance of the struct into a proper
+struct with various information on how to convert an instance of the struct into a rendered
 diagnostic.
 The attributes above produce code which is roughly equivalent to the following (in
 pseudo-Rust):